Community groups on the Northern Beaches have been active in sustainability and waste reduction for many years.

 AUSMAP is a national citizen science program tackling plastic pollution by surveying shorelines to obtain reliable data on the presence of micro plastics in Australian aquatic environments.
 They engage students and communities in the collection of the data.

-Boomerang Bags is a community driven movement converting used materials into reusable bags.
+Boomerang Bags convert used materials into reusable bags.
 Council provides used banners to be made up into veggie, shopping and beach bags.
-Visit Boomerang Bags for meeting times

 - Avalon group meet on Tuesdays at Avalon Recreational Centre.
 Contact email@example.com